aditya9211/Blur-and-Clear-Classification/README.md

 In day to day Life we encounter the poor images clicked from our Camera due to poor focus, motion of objects in frame or handshaking motion while capturing the Images.

-As a CS Student we wnat to filter out the the Clear and Blurred Images to delete thee uneccessary Images.
+As a CS Student we wants to filter out the Clear and Blurred Images to delete the uneccessary Images.

 `Blur is typically the thing which suppress the high frequency of our Images, therefore can be detected by using various low-pass filter eg. Laplacaian Filter. `